UPDATED: JULY 05, 2023 | 2 MIN READ

 Colorado mainly contains Health Maintenance Organization (HMO) plans.
 These are less expensive than other types.
 There are some Exclusive Provider Organization (EPO) plans as well.

-HMO plans need referrals for specialists, so you need to ensure the use of providers in-network.
+HMO plans need referrals for specialists, so you need to ensure providers’ use in-network.
 Colorado Doctors Plan Silver 3 Free Visits 4000 from Rocky Mountain Health is the cheapest.
 The cost averages around $350 monthly

 The EPO plan offered by Bright Health is the Silver 5000 Rx Copay.
 It averages around $335 monthly for an individual.